 Yes, CMC Markets Canada Inc. is a member of the Investment Industry Regulatory Organization of Canada and a Member of the Canadian Investor Protection Fund.
 CFDs are distributed in Canada by CMC Markets Canada Inc. acting as principal.

 How does CMC Markets protect my money?

-As a CMC client, your money is held separately from CMC Markets’ own money and is held on trust in a segregated client bank account with a registered bank in New Zealand in accordance with the Financial Markets Conduct Regulations.
-We do not use client money to hedge our positions or to meet the trading obligations of other customers.
-The holding and disbursing of client money is in accordance with applicable law; as such, your money is protected with us.
+As a CMC client, your money is held separately from CMC Markets’ own money and is held on trust in segregated bank accounts with a Canadian bank.
+This account is opened and maintained in the name of CMC Markets Canada Inc. We do not use client money to hedge our positions or to meet the trading obligations of other customers.
+This offers you financial security and you can rest assured that your money with us is protected.